 Studying in Switzerland when you have previously been educated abroad can be difficult.
-We are providing you with a step-by-step guide of questions you should be asking yourself in order to make an informed choice.
+We are providing you with a step-by-step guide of questions you could ask yourself in order to make your choice.

 Initially, it makes sense to obtain the maximum amount of information and consider all options available to you.
 Refer to New Opportunities to find points of call which can support you in your decision-making process.